open-craft/opencraft/README.md

 Configure
 ---------

+Huey will set up environment variables defined in the `.env` file at the root of your repository.
+If you are using vagrant for development, a basic `.env` file will already have been created for you.
+This is enough to run the unit tests, but you will need to add openstack configuration manually in order to run the development server.

-Create an `.env` file at the root of the repository or set environment variables, customizing the settings from `opencraft/settings.py` which are loaded via `env()`.
+The environment variables in `.env` customize the settings from `opencraft/settings.py` which are loaded via `env()`.

 Migrations